metzgegu/simple-feed/README.md

 ### Setup project

-Simply run this command in the root folder
-This will install dependencies of the backend and the frontend and buil the frontend
+Run this command to setup the project, it will install dependencies of the backend and the frontend and build the frontend

 `./setup_project.sh`